 The answer to this question depends on the test.
-The ORELA Civil Rights test must be completed by November 1st, so that the scores are on file here at Lewis & Clark prior to the start of December teaching - this is a state requirement.
+The ORELA Civil Rights test must be completed so that the scores are on file here at Lewis & Clark prior to the start of your practicum.
+This is a state requirement.
 Content tests must be completed prior to licensure.
 Generally speaking, teacher candidates are well served by completing all testing at the earliest possible date.
 Failing to do so can result in a delay of licensing at the end of the program.
 Test scores can be viewed in WebAdvisor under "Tests."
+(See page 48 for more info regarding content tests.)